joramwessels/MGR/logbook.md

 **19:45-21:15** Finished the drum & bass part and wrote the intro to house

 __**Mo 19-06-2017**__
-**09:30-12:00** Separated the functions for accuracy, optimization and saving so that the testing procedure can now build a new model instead of loading one from storage.
+**09:30-12:30** Separated the functions for accuracy, optimization and saving so that the testing procedure can now build a new model instead of loading one from storage.
 I have confirmed that the weights are successfully being restored.
 Yet, the new accuracy function freezes when called individually, and returns `None` when used in `training.py`.
 When training using the old testing function, it returns surprisingly acceptable accuracy scores (~50%).
+**14:30-17:00** The saver problems are solved.
+It was a combination of a lot of things relating to the dataset fold, test/train sets, and Tensor reference.
+The accuracy is always between 40 and 50 percent.